Regional renewable power play in East Africa

 Degrading the resource and potential output

 There is a demonstrable risk of continual degrading the delicate resource structure in the lake.
-The long-term result of this is a reduction of current and potential output.
+The long-term result of this is to reduce current and potential output.
 Eventually this also leads to lake safety declining, potentially drastically.
 A damaged resource structure can shorten the harvesting period.
 The safety impact of a shortened harvest is that a significant gas inventory remains in place that cannot be removed.

 Demonstrating new gas extraction technology

-Hydragas is currently pursuing funding for the initial demonstration ahead of the commercial project series.
+Hydragas is pursuing funding for the initial demonstration ahead of the commercial project series.
 But Hydragas completed its proof-of-concept testing in a pilot project in 2004.
-A demo facility is now required by the regulator, built to full-scale.
-For these reasons, Hydragas prefers to prove convincingly that we have operational and performance compliance to the MPs.
+The regulator requires a demo facility, built to full-scale for this proof.
+Hydragas prefers to prove convincingly that we have complete operational and performance compliance to the MPs.

 Investors commonly require proof of performance as a pre-cursor to initiating a project series at commercial-scale production.
 The demo is designed to fully justify their investment decision.
 Therefore Hydragas proposes to complete a demo plant installation on a budget of $23 million.
 This will be at 25 times the scale of our pilot-testing.
 It can be producing as early as Q4 2020.
 We would start up 12-15 months from funding close.